FredericW/vldb_2024_submission/README.md

 > python synthetic_exp_dis.py

-This will give you the performance of A3M, in comparison with several other baselines run the script *_sw.py for SW).
-The data type and various hyperparameters can be specified in the input arguments.
+This will give you the performance of A3M, in comparison with several other baselines run the script *_sw.py for SW) over a range of choices of epsilon.
+The data type and various hyperparameters (e.g., bin size, split ratio) can be specified in the input arguments.
 For example, for 10000 Gaussian data points, run

 > python synthetic_exp_dis.py --data_type=GAUSSIAN --n=10000